Royal Château Amboise – jewel of the French Renaissance

 You will spot a marble bust of Da Vinci that marks the place of his original burial at the St. Florentin Collegiate an 11th-century Roman building where he was buried according to his wishes.

 Farniente is a stunning piece of sculpture of a reclining woman set in the midst of lush green grass.
-The reclining woman was created by artist Laurence Dreano has taken place on the castle’s grand lawn.
-This particular sculpture will be in place until September.
+The reclining woman was created by artist Laurence Dreano and has taken place on the castle’s grand lawn.
+This particular sculpture will be in place until September 2023.

 The exit from Chateau Amboise is down a very long sloping tunnel which is where the Knights used to ride their horses down.
 It is quite steep so watch your step.